2024 Augusta Savage Grant

 Quiñones has a Ph.D. in English from the University of Iowa and spent seventeen years teaching English at Earlham College (Richmond, IN).
 They later studied studio art at Indiana University (Bloomington, IN), earning an MFA in 2019.
 Their career has been rewarding; receiving recognition from Ceramics Monthly, Manifest Gallery and from the James Renwick Alliance for Craft.
 Alfred University’s Cohen Gallery and DePauw University’s Peeler Art Center hosted solo shows of their work in 2022 and 2023.
 In 2023, Quiñones was named Artist-in-Residence and Head of the Fiber Department at Cranbrook Academy of Art (Bloomfield Hills, MI).

 The Augusta Savage Grant is funded through a generous donation and consists of an unrestricted cash prize of $2500.
+It will be presented on Saturday, September 21st at The Eiteljorg Museum in Indianapolis, IN.
+Please join the NSS for the Honors and Awards Dinner and for other events in Indy.
+Registration Information.
 Augusta Savage (1892-1962) is one of the most influential African American artists of the 1930s.
 The NSS celebrates the legacy of this renowned American sculptor and encourages eligible emerging artists to apply in the upcoming year.

 El Mito del Regreso